Anti-IgLON5 disease

-Anti-IgLON5 disease is a neurodegenerative autoimmune disease.
-It is marked by parasomnias and chorea - an involuntary movement disorder.
+Anti-IgLON5 disease is an uncommon neurological autoimmune condition linked to autoantibodies directed against the IgLON5 protein.
+Sleep disturbance, bulbar symptoms, and abnormal gait make up the majority of the clinical presentation, which is then followed by cognitive dysfunction.
+The diagnosis of anti-IgLON5 disease is primarily based on clinical signs and the identification of IgLON5 antibodies in patient serum and/or cerebrospinal fluid.

-Pathophysiology
+Mechanism

 The IgLON proteins are a family of five cell-adhesion molecules IgLON 1, 2, 3, 4 & 5, which assist in neuronal growth and connections among nerve cells. and help in brain evolution and maturation to maintain integrity of the blood brain barrier.

 Abnormal pTau deposits seen in several brains, brain stems and upper cervical cords shown by neuro-immuno-histochemistry studies of brain tissue from these regions without inflammatory cells differentiate this entity from other autoimmune encephalitis.